 Finely Tuned Fitness Ltd is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using Finely Tuned Fitness Ltd, then you can be assured that it will only be used in accordance with this privacy statement.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 21/08/2017.
+This policy is updated and in compliance with the General Data Protection Regulation 2018 (GDPR), and is effective from 16/04/2018.

 What data we gather